Table of Contents

 Elements of a Content Marketing Strategy

-Here are a few best practices before we build a strategy:
+Here are a few best practices before we build a content marketing strategy:

 - Ensure that content follows brand guidelines and brand values and meets the marketing objectives.